spitch-oss/denormalizer/README.md

 This repository provides text denormalization models for English and Russian, as described in the paper
-_Benjamin Suter, Josef Novak: Neural Text Denormalization for Speech Transcripts (2021)_ (submitted at Interspeech 2021).
+_Benjamin Suter, Josef Novak: Neural Text Denormalization for Speech Transcripts (2021)_ (accepted at Interspeech 2021).
 The models are published under a BSD 3 licence.

 Text denormalization includes prediction of punctuation, capitalization, and transformation of number words into digits.